-1. Overview and description
+Overview and Description

 Conceptual Models of Disability

-There are three general categories of models of disability: the “medical” models, where disability is seen as an attribute of an individual; the “social” models, where disability is a product of environment; and the models in which disability is the result of the individual-environment interaction.1Over past decades, there has been a movement toward the latter, and most current models fall into this category.
+While there are many models of disability, two categories stand at the ends of a spectrum – the “individual” or “medical” model where disability is seen as an attribute of an individual health condition, and the “social” model, where disability is a product of environment 5.
+A third category includes models in which disability is the result of the individual-environment interaction.2,6 Over the past few decades, newer models have evolved, that often incorporate the biopsychosocial model with other models and theories.

-The Medical Model of Disability
+A) Medical Models of Disability

-The Social Model of Disability
+B) Social Models of Disability

 Social models of disability frame disability in an environmental context.
 For example, a person with hearing loss is not disabled by the hearing loss itself, but by the environment not providing the appropriate resources for that person.
 This type of model was pioneered mostly by individuals who had been labeled as disabled by the medical models of disability.
-Through their self-advocacy, social models were conceived in order to defend autonomy and personal freedoms despite level of functioning.1
+Through their self-advocacy, social models were conceived in order to defend autonomy and personal freedoms despite level of functioning.6

-The ICIDH was revised several times, resulting in the current model, the International Classification of Functioning, Disability, and Health (ICF).
-The ICF aims to classify health and health-related domains in order to describe changes in body function and structure, level of individual capacity, and level of individual performance.
-In this model, the term functioning refers to all body functions, activities, and participation.
-The term disability refers to impairments, activity limitations, and participation restrictions.
-The ICF puts emphasis on health and functioning rather than disability, and is formulated to complement the International Statistical Classification of Diseases and Health Related Problems (ICD-10).4
+The ICIDH was revised several times, with the latest iteration being the International Classification of Functioning, Disability, and Health (ICF), defined in 2002.
+The ICF examines the interaction of health conditions and contextual factors to define the spectrum of functioning and disability at the organ system, individual and social levels.
+In this model, the term “functioning” includes body structure and functions at the organ system level, activities at the individual level, and participation at the social level.
+The term “disability” correspondingly includes impairment, activity limitation, and participation restriction.
+Contextual factors include external environmental factors and internal personal factors.
+The ICF puts emphasis on health and functioning rather than disability, and is formulated to complement the International Statistical Classification of Diseases and Health Related Problems (ICD-10).10

 There are 36 items (self-administered and covering the past 30 days) on functioning and disability covering seven domains under WHODAS-2, which are the following (and explicit):